La Crosse Weather Stations - A Complete Range from Basic to Professional

 1. Basic Temperature Stations

-These relatively simple units often double as alarm clocks.
-Most of these have a radio range of 80 feet (24m), which reduces by about 30 (9m) feet for every wall the signal has to pass through.
-For a bit extra, you can add one or two extra sensors and keep an eye on the baby's room, cellar or greenhouse.
+These attractively designed, relatively simple units consist of one or more sensors which transmit temperature data to an inside receiver/console.
+Most of these have a radio range of 330 feet (100m), although there are some older models with ranges of only 80 feet (24m), which reduces by about 30 (9m) feet for every wall the signal has to pass through.
+For a bit extra, you can add one or two extra sensors to many of these units and keep an eye on the baby's room, cellar or greenhouse.

 2. Temperature/Humidity Stations